-- the contractual rights to the cash flows from the financial asset expired or waived; and - 2. the ECC has transferred its contractual rights to receive the cash flows of the financial assets, or retains the contractual rights to receive the cash flows of the financial assets but assumes a contractual obligation to pay the cash flows to one or more recipients in an arrangement that meets the conditions set forth in IPSAS 29-Financial Instruments: Recognition and Measurement; and either the entity has: - transferred substantially all the risks and rewards of ownership of the financial asset; or neither transferred nor retained substantially all the risks and rewards of ownership of the financial asset but has transferred the control of the asset.
+- 1. the contractual rights to the cash flows from the financial asset expired or waived: and - 2. the ECC has transferred its contractual rights to receive the cash flows of the financial assets, or retains the contractual rights to receive the cash flows of the financial assets but assumes a contractual obligation to pay the cash flows to one or more recipients in an arrangement that meets the conditions set forth in IPSAS 29-Financial Instruments: Recognition and Measurement; and either the entity has: - transferred substantially all the risks and rewards of ownership of the financial asset: or

-iv.
+- the asset. - iv.
 Impairment of financial assets